 The Safer Food Group offer food safety training for food businesses in the UK.
 As food safety experts, we inform customers of the latest industry news and guidance, and implications for their operations.
 For more information about The Safer Food Group training, please visit www.thesaferfoodgroup.com

 The government has announced that calories will be labelled on menus and food labels in certain ‘out-of-home food businesses’ from April 2022.
-Out of home refers to business that prepare food for immediate consumption by its customers, such as cafes, restaurants, pubs and take-aways.
+Out-of-home refers to businesses that prepare food for immediate consumption by their customers, such as cafes, restaurants, pubs and takeaways.
+Here's our quick guide on labelling calories on your menus.

 The new legislation means that large businesses with 250 or more employees in England, including cafes, restaurants and takeaways, will need to display the calorie information of non-prepacked food and soft drinks that are prepared for customers.
 In some circumstances, franchisees are deemed to be a part of their franchisor’s business and therefore employee numbers are calculated across the whole business.